SecondNewtonLaw/Global-Functions-Documentation/Environment-Tips.md

 - Double-check through your executor's environment to make sure everything is spelled accordingly.

 > [!NOTE]
-> Make sure aliases are properly connected to the function
+> Ensure aliases are correctly linked to the function or are just re-written with the same logic